frivasplata/STELLAR-Log-Analyzer-web-Tool/README.md

 Top 5 mac addresses with the highest number of failed connection flows and Top 5 mac addresses with the highest number of succesful connections flows.

+V0.4.0-build-5

+Association Requests and Responses are clearly differentiated in the connection flow details

+Top 5 MAC addresses are now clickable and when clicked are automatically selected to be analyzed.